Skip to main content

 Setting Up Your VPS

 Before proceeding, set up your Linux VPS following your provider's guidelines.
 Ubuntu is recommended for its simplicity and broad support.
+For a broader walkthrough beyond this PM2-focused flow, see the official Linux installation guide.

 Connect to your server via SSH using a tool compatible with your operating system: